Big Gay Out: History

 The Big Gay Out was initiated by organisers of the Hero Festival, and was a play on words mimicking the music festival; Big Day Out.
 The event is always held at Coyle Park, in Point Chevalier.
 Organisers of the event stated that its location was intended to get back at former mayor Les Mills, who resided nearby and had a history of opposing pride events.

 In 2003, leadership of the event passed from the Hero Festival to the NZ AIDS Foundation (now known as the Burnett Foundation Aotearoa).
 Since the changeover, the event has been used to promote HIV awareness and STI testing.

 Several hundred people were in attendance at the first Big Gay Out in 2000.
-This figure has since increased to between 12,000-15,000 attendees.
+This figure has since increased to between 12,000 and 15,000 attendees.

 Political influence

 The Big Gay Out has always attracted political attention, with protests being common in the early years from fundamentalist Christian groups.

 In 2004, whilst the New Zealand Government were considering introducing the Civil Unions Act, the Big Gay Out hosted a commitment ceremony where six gay couples exchanged rings.
 Auckland Mayor Dick Hubbard attended the Big Gay Out in 2005 and apologised for his past criticism of the civil union reforms.

 In 2016, Prime Minister John Key made his annual appearance at the Big Gay Out, but was booed off stage by anti-Trans Pacific Partnership protesters.
 Despite the group of roughly 30 protesters, John Key received positive feedback for his attendance at the festival.

 In 2024, Prime Minister Christopher Luxon was protested at the event by trans rights activists and pro-Palestine activists.

-In January 2025, Brunett Foundation Aotearoa announced that MPs won't be taking the mainstage at the event “as organisers rethink how they engage with politicians.”
+In January 2025, Burnett Foundation Aotearoa announced that MPs won't be taking the mainstage at the event “as organisers rethink how they engage with politicians.”

+In 2026, the activist group Rainbow Action Tāmaki planned to "drown out the voices" of right-wing politicians speaking on the mainstage at the event.
+The comedian Janaye Henry withdrew from her scheduled performance, saying in an Instagram video, “I think it is irresponsible to platform someone who has caused grievous harm to the community on a day that is meant to be about celebration,”.
+Rainbow Action Tāmaki led chants including "National off the stage" and condemned the decision by Big Gay Out to "platform right-wing transphobic, racist, and genocide enabling politicians" at the event.
+The group held a banner reading "Drown out the voices that drowned out ours" and cardboard signs at the event included "Big Gay Out not bigot day out".
+Green Party co-leader Chlöe Swarbrick acknowledged the protest and said there was “a lot of righteous anger because people are aware of the things this Government has done”.